programmatoroSeduto/rt2_assignment_1/README.md

 ### DEPT -- URDF robot description

-The simulation uses Gazebo and the URDF model here: [pioneer_ctrl on GitHub](https://github.com/CarmineD8/pioneer_ctrl).
+The simulation uses Gazebo and the URDF model here: [robot_description on GitHub](https://github.com/CarmineD8/robot_description).
 Downloading the model is not necessary to run the project: the model is already integrated with this package.

 Inside the project there's a launch file which launches only the simulation without the other nodes: